 Your note taker accommodation may be temporarily suspended for the following reasons:

 - You miss more than 3 consecutive class periods.

 - You have excessive absences.

-- You have an excessive amount of notes that you have not picked up.
+- You have an excessive amount of notes that you have not picked up in the Success Center.

-- If you are approved for the use of a notetaker in your classes, you are expected to attend all classes unless illness or a personal emergency prevents you from attending.
+- If you have a note taker in any of your classes, you are expected to attend all classes unless illness or a personal emergency prevents you from attending.

 - Access Services is not responsible for providing notes to you if you are absent from class for reasons that are not disability-related.

 If you experience problems with a note taker, you should try resolving the matter by: